fdrgsp/micromanager-gui/README.md

 mmgui -c path/to/config.cfg
 ```

-## To run the Micro-Manger GUI with SlackBot
+## Run the Micro-Manger GUI with SlackBot

 By passing the `-s` or `-slack` boolean flag, you will be able to use a `SlackBot` to control the microscope.
 In particular, you will be able to start and stop the acquisition and to get the progress of the acquisition.